HAIR REMOVAL

 -

-We do not perform bikini waxing or sugaring on new clients in their third trimester to ensure safety and comfort.
+For safety and comfort, we do not perform bikini waxing or sugaring on new clients in their third trimester.

 -